 There are many ways of diversifying your income and getting multiple streams of income coming your way.
 I love having multiple streams of income.

-I currently have my 9-5 job, dividend investments, peer-to-peer lending, real estate crowdlending, and I occasionally sell some things from my home.
+I currently have my 9-5 job, dividend investments, peer-to-peer lending, real estate crowdlending, and occasionally selling some things from my home.

 3. She Tracks Her Income & Expenses